Jump to:

 If you just got a Nintendo Switch or you’re hunting for a fresh co-op experience, knowing which games to grab can be tricky.

-That’s why I’ve made this ultimate list of the best two-player Switch games, where you can dive into the chaos of a kitchen on fire, unravel the mystery of a haunted hotel, or build your own haunted hotel.
+That’s why I’ve made this ultimate list of the best two-player Switch games, where you can dive into the chaos of a kitchen on fire, trade blows in a couch versus battle, or build a world entirely your own.

 Every type of duo can find a Switch game that feels made for them.
 Couples, friends, parents, and even competitive players will find a perfect match.
 Ready to see which adventures deserve a spot on your console?